jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/terms-use/index.md

 keywords: Fluid Attacks, Terms, Use, Website, Rights, Restrictions, Terms of Use, Ethical Hacking, Pentesting
 ---

+#### *This document was last updated on September 2, 2022*

 ### Introduction

-These Terms contained herein on this webpage, shall govern your use of this website, including all pages found within it (collectively referred to herein below as this “Website”).
+These Terms contained herein on this webpage shall govern your use of this website, including all pages found within it and associated sites linked to [fluidattacks.com](../) by `Fluid Attacks` (collectively referred to herein below as this “Website”).
 These Terms apply in full force and effect to your use of this Website and, by making use of it, you expressly accept all terms and conditions contained herein in full.
 You must not use this Website, if you have any objection to any of these Terms.

 ### Intellectual Property Rights